Four join Trine University faculty

 ANGOLA — Trine University added four new faculty members in January at its Angola campus for the spring 2022 semester.

-Hemin Mohammed, Ph.D., has joined the university as assistant professor of civil engineering.
+Hemin Mohammed, has joined the university as assistant professor of civil engineering.

-After earning his Bachelor of Science in civil engineering from the University of Tikrit in Iraq, Mohammed worked in various engineering and management roles on multiple projects in that country.
-He most recently served as an adjunct faculty member at the University of Kansas, where he earned both his Master of Science and Ph.D. in civil engineering.
+After earning his bachelor of science in civil engineering from the University of Tikrit in Iraq, Mohammed worked in various engineering and management roles on multiple projects in that country.
+He most recently served as an adjunct faculty member at the University of Kansas, where he earned both his master of science and doctorate in civil engineering.

 Alex Kutsenok joins Trine as an assistant professor of computer science and information technology.